poorjude/voting-for-transaction/README.md

 `VotingForTransaction_Changeable` is the contract that inherits `VotingForTransaction` and extends it giving ability to change time period of voting and add new voters - all of these using voting inside the same contract.

 `VotingForTransaction_ProposalMakers` is the contract that again inherits `VotingForTransaction` and changes restrictions of making proposals: now only proposal makers separated from other voters can suggest transactions for voting.

+### Testing the contracts with Hardhat

+File `VotingForTx.test.js` in folder `test` contains full-coverage unit tests written in JS for all of these contracts.

+To run them, you need to have pre-installed Node.js with NPM and do the next things:

+- download all files from this page to a separate folder,
+- create new terminal and open the folder with downloaded files in it,
+- type in npm install --save-dev hardhat and wait till the end of installation,
+- type in npm install --save-dev @nomicfoundation/hardhat-toolbox and wait till the end of installation,
+- type in npx hardhat test - this will run tests for the contract.

 ### The deployed contract